A Beautiful & Moving Film

 Early on the characters are predominantly shot from behind, with point of view scenes remaining guarded against the appearance of our characters.
 The forward-facing shots are fleeting but yet as the film progresses, we see more of our three females head-on and this ultimately translates across to their personalities opening up to something far more beautiful.

-Portrait isn’t perfect and the drawn out scenes of silence, combined with the long shots make this a test of patience at times to get through, especially during the opening act where everything feels relatively unknown and the full extent of the story is yet to be unveiled.
+Portrait isn’t perfect and the drawn out scenes of silence, combined with the constant use of long shots, make this a test of patience at times to get through, especially during the opening act where everything feels relatively unknown and the full extent of the story is yet to be unveiled.

 It’s these moments that will make or break the picture for you and aside from its artistic elements (which are fantastic and to be commended unto itself), the story doesn’t really get going until quite a way into the film.
 If you can stick with this one though, you’re definitely rewarded with an enthralling tale.

 From a blank canvas, Portrait meticulously draws out a beautiful painting that could easily sit among other great works in a gallery.
-It’s a wonderful film and one well worth watching.
+It’s a wonderful film, one that effortlessly paints a picture you can admire for years to come.